Immigration & Societal Contributions

 2. Policies Promoting Cultural Diversity and Inclusion

-The UK government has introduced cultural heritage initiatives such as the Heritage Lottery Fund that supports projects highlighting the diverse cultures within Britain.
+Cultural heritage initiatives such as the Heritage Lottery Fund support projects highlighting the diverse cultures within Britain.
 These projects often aim to preserve and celebrate the heritage of minority communities, thereby promoting cultural inclusivity.

 Educational policies in the UK also mandate the inclusion of multicultural education in the curriculum.
 This helps foster an understanding of different cultures from a young age, promoting diversity and inclusion.